 Arlington County Parking Citation Processing Center

-- Once the signed affidavit is received by the Parking Citation Processing Center within 10 business days, a court date will be mailed to you.
+- Once the signed affidavit is received by the Parking Citation Processing Center, a court date will be mailed to you.

 If you requested a court date in-person: